iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The iModel Transformer APIs, such as the classes [IModelExporter]($transformer), [IModelImporter]($transformer), and [IModelTransformer]($transformer) were removed from the `@bentley/imodeljs-backend` package and moved to a new package, `@bentley/imodeljs-transformer`.

+## @bentley/imodeljs-common

+The `fromRadians`, `fromDegrees`, and `fromAngles` methods of [Cartographic]($common) now expect to receive a single input argument - an object containing a longitude, latitude and optional height property.
+The public constructor for [Cartographic]($common) has also been removed.
+If you would like to create a [Cartographic]($common) object without specifying longitude and latiude, you can use the new `createZero` method.
+These changes will help callers avoid misordering longitude, latitude, and height when creating a [Cartographic]($common) object.
+Additionally, the `LatAndLong` and `LatLongAndHeight` interfaces have been removed and replaced with a single [CartographicProps]($common) interface.